g0aty/SickoMenu/README.md

 ---

 ## ⚠️ Disclaimer
-This project is developed and maintained by **g0aty**, with contributions from other developers.
+This project is maintained by **g0aty**, with contributions from other developers.
 It is intended **solely for educational and non-commercial research purposes**, such as exploring game mechanics and studying anti-cheat systems.

 This project is **not affiliated with, endorsed, or supported by Innersloth LLC** in any capacity.